Editor’s Note – August 2025 Update

 Rice farmers are already using the nutrient-rich, organic biogas digestate for their farmland.

-The feedback received suggest that they are immediately seeing a vast improvement in their crops, compared to the chemical fertilizers used previously.
+The feedback received suggests that they are immediately seeing a vast improvement in their crops, compared to the chemical fertilisers used previously.

 For further information, contact: